 Three versions of the RA

-Instructional video from the free online MOOC "Writing in English at University" which was developed at Lund University in 2016.
+Instructional videos from the online MOOC "Writing in English at University" which was developed at Lund University in 2016.
+All videos from this MOOC are available on YouTube.

 The Experimental RA (IMRAD or IMRD)